Mean red and low blue,

 This one is for the sad moments,

-so I’ve pushed it to the center, to be embraced by the others.
+so I’ve pushed it to the centre, to be embraced by the others.

 And here are all the songs the world has ever heard